-This area contains unique habitats, including the rare Fens of Cambridgeshire and Norfolk.
-Nearby Holme Fen is the lowest point below sea level in Great Britain.
+This area also holds some unique habitats, including the rare Fens of Cambridgeshire and Norfolk -- with nearby Holme Fen, the lowest point below sea level in Great Britain.

-While the region is rich with quiet woodlands and wetlands, its proximity to the coast allows for day trips to varied shorelines.
+Although the region is rich in quiet woodlands and wetlands, we're also close enough to the coast for easy day trips to varied shorelines.

-For more dramatic landscapes and different wildlife, I often travel further north to the coasts of Yorkshire and Northumberland, where the scenery is a distinct contrast to home.
+And when I'm craving more dramatic scenery and different wildlife, I head further north to the coasts of Yorkshire and Northumberland.

-These trips offer chances to see species that do not typically travel this far south, such as Puffins and Eider ducks.
+The cliffs, sea, and light there feel like a different world compared to home -- and they offer chances to see species that don't usually travel this far south, such as Puffins and Eider ducks.

 The Fens are a defining feature of this county, offering a unique habitat for a wide range of birds and wildlife throughout the year.
 It is home to RSPB Nene Washes, a key site for wintering birds, RSPB Fowlmere with its rare chalk stream habitat and of, course the Fens.